WHAT IS CORPORATE GOVERNANCE IN INDIA?

 - The Act also proposed to establish a National Financial Reporting Authority (NFRA) to assess the work of auditors and enforce accounting and auditing standards.Read Also: The 2018 Amendment to The Companies Act, 2013

 Corporate Governance tries to uphold a set of ideas and principles which are important for the health of any company as well as society:

-Corporate Governance allows the Company to self-evaluate their practices in their internal board meetings to rectify their mistakes to avoid regulatory fines.
+Corporate Governance allows the Company to self-evaluate its practices in its internal board meetings to rectify its mistakes to avoid regulatory fines.
 An Independent Board is able to point out any potential dangers in the Company’s Management.